 Just look at the two pictures above.
-The first one was from last year’s Crochet Adventures: Chevron Blanket.
+The first one was from one of 2015’s favorites posts.
 It’s dark, the lighting is uneven, and it’s overall unappealing.
-The picture on the right is from my recent Work Ready Makeup post.
+The picture on the right is from my Creating a Gallery Wall post from the fall of 2016.
 The lighting is strong, the picture is staged, and it’s a good quality picture.
 It’s taken me a year to come this far.
 I’ve still got a lot of improving to do, but I’m miles from where I started!

 Even as put together as our lives seem (which totally isn’t the case because most of the time we’re blogging in our PJs), bloggers will be in a rush for time and won’t be able to take a picture for their post.
 When that happens to me, I use unsplash.com for free pictures.
 Check ’em out and bookmark the page because you’ll definitely want to.

 The more you post, the better you’ll get!
 Take your camera and just start taking pictures of random things.
 The more familiar you become with your camera, the more confident you’ll be when taking shots.
 You’ve got this!

 Are you a beginner blogger?
 Do you have any more questions?
 I really hoped you enjoyed this look at photography for blogging!
 Again, if you have any more questions, feel free to leave a comment below or e-mail me at firstname.lastname@example.org!